spraakbanken/swell-project/Normalization_guidelines.md

    In item (1) above (different target hypotheses), changing "bor" to "bra" is a bigger change than changing "bor" to "med att bo" because it replaces one word with another word with a different meaning

+### Principle of verb as core

+(Suggestion adapted from ([Reznicek et al. 2012, page 45](https://www.linguistik.hu-berlin.de/de/institut/professuren/korpuslinguistik/forschung/falko).)
+If a verb does not match its arguments, retain the verb and adjust the arguments.
+Dummies are added for missing mandatory objects.
+The same applies to verb-dependent prepositional objects.

+### Principle of nominal congruence hierarchy

+(Suggestion adapted from ([Reznicek et al. 2012, page 46](https://www.linguistik.hu-berlin.de/de/institut/professuren/korpuslinguistik/forschung/falko).)
+In the absence of agreement between determiner, attribute(s) and nominal head, the head is retained.

 ### Principle of content words

+(Is this a consequence of the previous principle?)
 Keep the form of the content word and change its surrounding context, rather than keeping the function word

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;det är mycket skillnader